 - Huntress was considered "too extreme" by Batman due to her willingness to use deadly force, and at various points they fought.
 Eventually they learned to get along passably well.
 Her efforts to infiltrate the Gotham Mafia and destroy it from within eventually even earned his approval.

 - Stephanie Brown was, at best, a tolerated teen crime-fighter as Spoiler, but she was never accepted or welcomed into the group.
-Batman alternated between ignoring her and actively ordering her to quit (and, on two occasions, training her, including once as Robin) until she eventually asumed the mantle of Batgirl and earned the respect of everybody who previously dismissed her.
+Batman alternated between ignoring her and actively ordering her to quit (and, on two occasions, training her, including once as Robin) until she eventually assumed the mantle of Batgirl and earned the respect of everybody who previously dismissed her.

 - Jason Todd, since he came Back from the Dead and went on his Roaring Rampage of Revenge, has killed criminals and occasionally opposed the rest of the family, but has sometimes come out to help of his own initiative.